saipranathid/sdudigani_vsd-hdp/Day 8/README.md

 Example of a 2D LUT is shown below:
 ![Alt Text](images/2D_LUT.png)
 Here, each buffer (CBUF1 and CBUF2) has a delay table defined which is indexed by input slew as rows (eg: 20ps, 40ps, 60ps, 80ps) and output load as columns (eg: 10fF, 30fF, 50fF, 70fF, 90fF, 110fF) while the corresponding delay values are x1 to x24 for CBUF1, y1 to y24 for CBUF2.

-## NMOS Transistor - Basic Element in Circuit Design
+## NMOS Transistor-Basic Element in Circuit Design

 ![Alt Text](images/nmos_basic_structure.png)
 This diagram shows a cross-section of an n-channel MOSFET (NMOS) and labels its key regions and terminals: